fabiomattei/uddocs/_docs/dashboard.md

 A dashboard contains an array of **panels**

-For each panel we need to spcify:
+For each panel we need to specify:

 * title: is going to be shown in the interface
 * resource: the identifier of the json resource in the system